 8.)
 Become familiar with the major publications in the field of movement disorders surgery

 9.)
 The fellow will understand basic elements of clinical trials design.
 Additional learning objectives in epilepsy, pain, and radiosurgery may be added as desired.

 Our goal is to ensure that each fellow has the necessary skills and resources to launch a successful career in academic neurosurgery.
 To ensure attainment of this goal, mentorship will be provided to assist the fellow in the following research-related activities:

 • Identification and refinement of meaningful and answerable research questions, and review of relevant literature

 • IRB approval process for human subjects research

 Additionally, fellows will have full access to research resources within the Department of Neurosurgery, including the Departmental Editor, Clinical Trials Coordinator, and Grants and Contracts Coordinator, and will be provided with biostatistical support through the University’s Colorado Clinical and Translational Sciences Institute (CCTSI), as needed.
 Fellows will be provided with a computer workstation in the Department, for research and manuscript preparation and submission.

-For more information please contact Aviva Abosch, MD, PhD and include:1) CV, 2) Fellowship goals, and 3) Career goals beyond fellowship training. email Aviva.Abosch@UCDenver.edu
+For more information please contact Aviva Abosch, MD, PhD and include:1) CV, 2) Fellowship goals, 3) Career goals beyond fellowship training, and 4) 3 letters of recommendation.
+Aviva.Abosch@UCDenver.edu

 Good luck and thank you for your interest in our Fellowship Program in Stereotactic and Functional Neurosurgery.